Static Routing And The ip route Command

 By Chris Bryant, CCIE #12933

-Your Cisco CCNA certification exam training is packed with routing protocols - both versions of RIP, along with EIGRP and OSPF - and it's really easy to overlook static routes and the ip route command.
-Static routes are important to know for two reasons:
+Your Cisco CCNA certification exam training is packed with routing protocols, and it's really easy to overlook static routes and the ip route command.

 Nothing about static routing is complicated, and we want any questions about static routes to be easy points on CCNA exam day.
 There are a few tricky little details that you need to know for both the certification exam and working on production networks, so let's take a look at those right now in this CCNA case study.